armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 {{< figure src="/images/cdaas/tutorials/bluegreen/detailsWithPreviewLink.jpg" width=80%" height="80%" >}}

 After you have verified the new app version, you can click **Approve & Continue** to redirect all traffic to the new version.

 The last step is shutting down the old version.
-Note that you can still roll back until the old version has been shut down.
+Note that you can roll back until the old version has been shut down.

 {{< figure src="/images/cdaas/tutorials/bluegreen/deployFinish.jpg" width=80%" height="80%" >}}

 ## Clean up

-You can clean kubectl to clean up the app resources you created:
+You can use `kubectl` to remove the app resources you created:

 ```shell
 kubectl delete ns potato-facts-staging potato-facts-prod
 ```

-To clean up the Remote Network Agent resources you installed:
+To remove the Remote Network Agent resources you installed:

 ```bash
 kubectl delete ns armory-rna